ashish020996/ashish020996/README.md

 - 👋 Hi, I’m @ashish020996 aka Ashish Mulgaonkar
 - 👀 I’m interested in sharing some of my projects related to SDLC.
-The language I use are mostly Python or few times Java.
+The language I use is commanly Python.
 - 🌱 I’m currently learning more and more stuff in Python and designing API's.
 - 💞️ I’m looking to collaborate on ideas related to automations.
 - 📫 How to reach me ...
 Feel free to connect with my on ashish020996@gmail.com